 The good news is that door drops offer a great deal of creative freedom.
 Your only restriction is the size of the letterbox.
 Shape, weight and look are all up for grabs.
 You can use more than one creative design, or have different versions of the same leaflet if you are targeting different groups of people.
-It is worth talking to your printer about the options.

 Getting your flyers delivered

-Distribution is a vital part of the whole campaign, and there are several ways to deliver your flyers.
+Distribution is a vital part of the whole campaign and there are several ways to deliver your flyers.
 Many small business owners pound the pavements themselves, or pay casual staff to do the delivery.

-If you use outside leaflet distributors, ensure you employ trustworthy people who will deliver every leaflet to every house in a way that reflects well on your business.
+If you use leaflet distributors, ensure you employ trustworthy people who will deliver every leaflet to every house in a way that reflects well on your business.

 If you are sending out large numbers of leaflets, there are specialist door-drop delivery companies that provide a professional service.
 The Royal Mail also offers a service whereby it delivers flyers with the post to specific postcode areas.